RichardLions/observer-pattern/README.md

 General:
 * This pattern is best for a one-to-many relationship between Subject (State owner) and Observers (State observers).
-* Allows the Subject to be loosely coupled by an interface to the Observers that depend on state changes within .
+* Allows the Subject to be loosely coupled by an interface to the Observers that depend on state changes owned by the Subject.

-Implementation Considerations:
+### Implementation Considerations:

-Lifetime of Observers stored by the Subject needs to be considered based on the systems requirements:
+Lifetime of Subject/Observers needs to be considered based on the systems requirements:
-* Who's responsible for Attaching/Detaching Observers?
+* Who is responsible for Attaching/Detaching Observers?
 * Can Observers be destroyed while still Attached to a Subject?
-* Can a Observer Attach to a Subject more than one?
+* Can a Observer Attach to a Subject more than once?
 * Can the Subject be destroyed with Attached Observers?

 The interface for notifying Observers can have different styles.

 Single function:
-* Pass the Subject and State change Tag
+* Pass the Subject and a state change Tag
 * Observers react to the tags they respond to and pull state required from the Subject
-* Can template Observer so code can be reused for other Subject/Observer relationship
+* Observer code can be templated to reuse with other Subject/Observer relationships
-* Additional State change Tag do not require immediate updates to observers
+* Additional tags do not require immediate updates to Observers
-* Single function makes avoid a virtual interface simple by using one std::function
+* A std::function can be used instead of a virtual function

 Function per change:
-* Function per change, pushing the new state
+* Function per state change, pushing the new state, no need for a Tag
 * Observers do not need to pull state from the Subject
-* Observer interface cannot be reused
+* Observer interface cannot be reused, due to unique function names per state change
 * Observers must implement each function even if they do not respond to the state change
 * Extending the interface with new state changes require all Observers to be updated